 He walks over to one of the tables and pulls two chairs.
 He sits and motions for me as well.
 Sitting is my only option at this point, I have no escape stratagem, nor could I even conceive of why I should need one.
 Thoughts, crazy thoughts.
 My own insecurity and self-doubt overwhelms me.

 I sit.
 He speaks.
-“I believe in ya.
-I know ya.”
+“I believe in you.
+I know you.”

 His brow furrows once again, Age spots give clues to his age.
 Ancient.
 Not necessarily in years, but of life.
 Experiences, actions, troubles.
 I know he’s the man behind this facility, the work done here secret.
 More secret than I can imagine.
 And I have a pretty huge imagination.
 I’m here, in front of him, with talents that exceed his.
 With his respect.
 Perhaps my insecurity is misplaced.

 The old man sighs, and leans back in his chair.
 A moment passes, he begins.
-“It all begun when I first met ya.
-No, encountered ya.
-There weren’t no meetin.”
+“It all began when I first met you.
+No, encountered you.
+Weren’t no meetin.”

 Intriguing.
 “What do you mean?”

 “At a diner.
-I was tired, I had coffee.
+I was tired, had coffee.
 You was couple booths over.
-Across from me was a booth filled with boisterous young buffoons.
-Tween you an me, a young man, I believe he was a Downs boy.
-He worked at the diner, busboy.
-Taking a break, he sat with a cup of coffee.”
+Across from me was a booth with four young rowdies.
+Between you and me, a young man, I believe he was a Downs boy.
+He worked at the diner, a busboy.
+Takin a break, he sat with a cup of coffee.”

-Pausing for a moment, he transported himself, into that memory, back to the time which I was a participant.
+Pausing for a moment, he transports himself, into that memory, back to the time which I was a participant.
 Recollection was sparse.
 I must have been drunk.
-“One of the youths moved across the aisle and tipped the cup of coffee up as the boy was drinkin.
+“One of the boys moved across the aisle and tipped the cup of coffee up as the boy was drinking.
 Spilled all over him.
-Ta other three burst out in laughter.
-Ya stood and came over.”
+The other three started laughing.
+You stood and come over.”

 “I was drunk a lot then, I barely remember.
 What happened?”
 I ask.

-“Ya showed me the qualities I’m lookin for.
-Ya stood next to the booth of ruffians, asked em to try that to you.
+“You showed me qualities I’m lookin for.
+You stood next to the booth of ruffians, asked em to try that to you.
 They stared into their milkshakes, silent.
-Ya grabbed the hair of the offending one and pulled his head back lookin into his eyes.
-Ya told him ya better not ever see any of em here, or anywhere ever again.
+You grabbed the hair of the offending one, pulled his head back looking into his eyes.
+You told him you better not ever see any of em here, or anywhere ever again.
 They was done and needed to git.”

 “They left.
-Ya called after em to pay their tab and leave a big tip for the waitress and the young man had to clean up after em.
-I believe they did as the hostess cone over with a bar towel and helped clean up the boy.
-They spoke together a bit and he was smiling when she walked away.”
+You called after them to pay their tab and leave a big tip for the waitress and the young man had to clean up after em.
+I believe they did as the hostess come over with a bar towel and helped clean up the boy.
+They spoke together a bit and he smiled when she walked away.”

 “I don’t remember the event.”
 I told him.
 It was a shadow of recollection.
 Drunk.

 The old man sighs gently.
-“Matters little, what happened tole me all I needed know bout ya character.
+“Matters little, what happened told me all I needed know bout your character.
 I felt nothing from you, I knew.
-You were gifted.
-Little else was needed from me as to what type of person ya are.
+Ya’ll gifted.
+Little else needed as to what type a person you are.
 That basic goodness is the primary thing I sought.
 You was why I was in Phoenix.
-There weren’t no other stipulations I needed to observe, it was a done deal.”
+There weren’t no other stipulations I need to observe, it was a done deal.”

 “Just like that?”
 Only slightly convinced.

 He stares at me, perhaps sensing I’m not totally convinced.
-“It be all I needed.
-That incident showed me the type of person you are.
-I followed ya for four days.
+“It was all I needed.
+I followed you for four days.
 Got to know that woman, she be very, well, sensual.”

 “Hunh, yeah.
 They all are it seems.”

-“Ah the vagaries of youth.
+“Ah the vagaries a youth.
 Such a time in your existence.
-None of that has any bearing on what I felt.
+None of that got any bearing on what I felt.
 And now know bout you.
 That’s why you’re here.”

 “Because I stood up for a young kid?”

-“How would ya define yourself as a human then?”
+“How would you define yourself as a human then?”

 Now I had to lean back in my chair and contemplate an answer.
 I'm sure my brow was now as furrowed as his has been.
 What kind of human am I?
 I don't think most people ever think about that question.
 But I have to start somewhere, "Hmm, curious."

 Raising both eyebrows now, I have no idea what his expression indicates.
 I can’t feel him.
 He waits a moment for me to continue.
 I don't.
 Finally.
-"Curious to why I'm askin or sumthin else."
+"Curious to why I'm asking or something else."

 "Mr. MacGyver, I'm a curious man by nature.
 I’ve agreed to come along with you so far because of that curiosity.
 Granted your explanation of things works quite well for me.
 The introduction of new plot turns and twists into my confusing existence have made me reconsider my life.
 I'm moving forward, excited to be a part of something.
 Actually, anything.
 As you well know, my life has been pretty sad, aimless.
 You’ve given me a glimpse of something important."

-"Actually you're like most of ta others.
-Adapting to normal society is difficult.
+"You’re like most the others.
+Adapting to normal society be difficult.
 Most ain’t able to do so on their own.
 Most, like you, drunks."

 Now I sit up straight, "Okay, so tell me.
 How many are there in your group?"

 Nodding, he gives that little smile again.
-"Probly not as many as you think.
-We have eleven like you.
+"Probably not as many as you think.
+We got eleven like you.
 There’s Donny and his brother.
-In total, this facility be staffed with about twenty-three people.
-Maintenance, meals, laundry, all taken care of for any that wanna to stay here full time.
+In total, this facility be staffed with twenty-three people.
+Maintenance, meals, laundry, all taken care of for any wanna to stay here full time.
 I mean when not on assignment.
-We got somewhat irregular work schedule.
+We got a somewhat irregular work schedule.
 We assist the Presidential protection detail.
-We works directly wit the Secret Service.
+We work directly with the Secret Service.
 This room here’s a briefing room we use."

 Something catches my attention, "Mr. MacGyver, you said you work with the Secret Service, aren't you part of them?"

-A shake of his head this time, "The Secret Service funding is carefully managed under constant scrutiny of Congress.
-Our budget be what’s called discretionary funding.
-Comes outta Labor.
-And some from DARPA as well.
+A shake of his head this time, "The Service funding is carefully managed and under constant scrutiny of Congress.
+Our budget what’s called discretionary funding.
+Comes out of Labor.
+And some from DARPA.
 Easier to hide.
-And in reality, we do some research here.
+And we do some research here.
 There’s been some work on our gifts.
 The Soviets been exploring psychic abilities in their people.
-It's widely known that both the US and Soviets have experimented with ESP.
-We've discounted every study as having no substance, then secretly fund this facility.
-As to the Soviets, we're pretty sure that same thing has happened over there as well.
-Dennis, we been in an undeclared war now for thirty-five years.
+It's widely known that both the US and Soviets experimented with ESP.
+We discount every study as having no substance, then secretly fund this place.
+As to the Soviets, we’re pretty sure same thing happening over there as well.
+Dennis, we’ve been in an undeclared war now for thirty-five years.
 The President needs us.
 Our country needs us.
 We need you."

 Now it’s up to me, how I respond, how to begin to understand, how to verbalize my doubts in not only myself, but in my abilities.
 My own faith in humanity has I believe, been very charitable.
 Even though I barely remember the incident with the coffee, I admit that was me.
 I'm a big guy.
 That little act of protection was easy.
 Knowing those boys were scared wasn't a guess, I could feel it within them.
 Protecting the President, there are a lot of doubts.
 A month ago I was a drunk.
 Now, some scary shit is happening.